 - Conducting a study to find new ways to encourage students and researchers to start an entrepreneurial venture.
 (Read about one course where students design IoT devices to benefit society.)

 - Sponsoring StarterHacks which encourages new hackers to make an impact and potentially start a business.
 (Read about the 2020 hackathon.)

-Waterloo’s Velocity program is an incubator for early-stage, pre-seed startups.
+Waterloo’s Velocity program supports student entrepreneurs through a variety of events and programs, as well as an incubator for early-stage, pre-seed startups.